Structural Blind Rivets

 Head type

-The rivet head type assists in holding the material together and enhancing its appearances.
+Rivet head type assists in holding the material together and enhancing its appearances.
 Dome heads sit proudly above the material, whilst large flange or truss head is a shallower broader head profile & suited for thin or soft material items like thin steel sheeting.
 The countersunk option provides a flush neat finish subject to countersinking the hole, allowing the head to sit level with the surrounding material.

 Structural Rivet Head Types